BioDepot/BioDepot-workflow-builder/README.md

 Widgets are connected by dragging the cursor from the right side of the source widget to the left side of the destination widget.
 This transfers the output of the source widget to the destination widget.
 When there are several possible connections, Bwb will choose one.
 Double clicking on the link will allow the user to edit this choice and select which inputs are to be connected to which output.
 An output can be connected to multiple inputs, but inputs in Bwb by default currently accept only one output.
 This may be changed in the future - especially for triggers.

 ##### Input from connections override user input
 When an input is connected to an output - the output value will become the input value.
 This value will override any user input.
-Accordingly, the form for that imput will be grayed out and inaccessible.
+Accordingly, the form for that input will be grayed out and inaccessible.

 ##### Connections to triggers are used to control the execution of widgets
 One of the major uses of connections is to control the execution of widgets in workflows.
 A widget that has one or more inputs that are connected can use these as execution triggers using the run mode at the bottom of the destination widget.
 The widget will not execute until all required parameters are entered and all the inputs that are triggers receive input.
 This allows for a widget to wait until another widget has finished processing.
 For example, the kallisto quant widget in the kallisto-sleuth demo workflow is triggered by the indexFile produced by the kallisto index widget and the output of the fastq download widget.
 It will wait until the index file is ready and the fastq files are downloaded before proceeding.